MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 1. Enabling eBPF on RHEL 8.1 version with SAP might result in kernel panic.
 To mitigate this issue, you can take one of the following steps:

     - Use a distro version higher than RHEL 8.1.
-    - Switch to AutitD mode if you need to use RHEL 8.1 version.
+    - Switch to AuditD mode if you need to use RHEL 8.1 version.

 2. Using Oracle Linux 8.8 with kernel version **5.15.0-0.30.20.el8uek.x86_64, 5.15.0-0.30.20.1.el8uek.x86_64** might result in kernel panic.
 To mitigate this issue, you can take one of the following steps:

     - Use a kernel version higher or lower than **5.15.0-0.30.20.el8uek.x86_64, 5.15.0-0.30.20.1.el8uek.x86_64** on Oracle Linux 8.8 if you want to use eBPF as supplementary subsystem provider.
 The minimum kernel version for Oracle Linux is RHCK 3.10.0 and Oracle Linux UEK is 5.4.
-    - Switch to AutitD mode if you need to use the same kernel version
+    - Switch to AuditD mode if you need to use the same kernel version

 ```bash
 sudo mdatp config  ebpf-supplementary-event-provider  --value disabled